SudoOmbro/OmbroBox/README.md

 - Click with the `Right mouse button` to delete the tile you are hovering on
 - Use the `Mouse wheel` to select different tiles
 - Press `Space` to Pause/Unpause the simulation
+- Press `F1` to enable additional information
+- Press `ESC` to reset the world
+- Press `Left CTRL` while adding or deleting tiles to enable big brush mode

 ## Enjoy!